sumeetmondal/sumeetmondal.github.io/_posts/2019-09-05-Spring_Cloud_Config_with_Spring_Boot_Microservices.md

 ![creating github private repo][1]

-Generally, in any production ready project we have different configuration for different environments.
+Generally, in any production ready project we have different configurations for different environments.
 Spring boot provides a wonderful way to manage this via “profiles” which we will be making use of in our microservices later.
-So, we will be managing our configuration files and folders to make use of spring profiles.
-For this article, we will use a microservice which has three profiles, dev, qa, prod.
+For this article, we will use a microservice which works on three profiles, dev, qa, prod.

-Once we checkout the branch, we will put three property files (each specific to our application’s profile config) named mydbapplication-dev.properties, mydbapplication-qa.properties and mydbapplication-prod.properties.
-When using spring config supporting profiles, you can setup your configuration file path and names in one of the patterns mentioned below.
+After checkout we will create three 'properties' files, each representing separate environment mydbapplication-dev.properties, mydbapplication-qa.properties and mydbapplication-prod.properties.
+When using spring config along with 'profiles', you can setup your configuration file path and names in one of the patterns mentioned below.
+If you have common properties, read the notes section at the bottom of this article.

 {% highlight text %}
 /{application}/{profile}[/{label}]